austince/flink-streaming-file-sink-compression/README.md

 The output will be bucketed by second to `$(pwd)/text`.
 Each part file should be a gzip compressed tarball.

+One of these corrupt part files is available in the `./example-output` directory.

 ## Problem

 Even with checkpointing enabled, the compressed files seem cut short.
 Sometimes the in-progress